 Stafford Loan Program

 The Federal Direct Stafford Loan is a loan that students borrow from the federal government.
 A Subsidized Stafford Loan is a need based loan where interest is paid by the government while the student is enrolled at least half time.
 If a student does not demonstrate “need” via the FAFSA equation, the loan will be offered all or in part as an unsubsidized Stafford loan whereby interest accrues at the point of disbursement while the student is in school.
 Interest rates are fixed (see below), and there is currently a 1 percent origination fee that is deducted from the funds prior to receipt at the university.
-Interest rates for the Federal Direct Stafford Loan Program for July 1, 2010 through June 30, 2011 is 4.5% for subsidized and 6.8% for unsubsidized loans.
-The interest rate from July 1, 2012 through June 30, 2013 will be 3.4% for subsidized loans with the unsubsidized remaining at 6.8%.
+Interest rates for the Federal Direct Stafford Loan Program for July 1, 2013 through June 30, 2014 is 3.86% for subsidized and unsubsidized loans.
 Additional information is available online at www.studentloans.gov.